 The QA audit process, which is an outcome of the Quality Assurance Audit Pilot Project Task Force, was agreed to by the CARUs, Council, and the Ministry and is more fully described on Council's website.
 The key recommendation in the December 2013 Task Force report (also available on Council's website) was that an audit process be established to review CARU quality assurance processes every 5-7 years and that it be a joint initiative between CARU universities and CAQC with a similar oversight group.
-The CAQC, the four CARU provosts, and the ministry subsequently endorsed the Report's recommendations.
+The CAQC, the four CARU provosts, and the Ministry subsequently endorsed the Report's recommendations.
+Although the initial process audit was conducted with the CARUs, the process has subsequently been extended to other eligible institutions that are able to meet the criteria for moving to QA Audit status (see below).